 Q3: Can I choose to be a member of CAOT or CAOT-North separately?

 A: No. The membership being offered through the regional chapter integrates national and territorial benefits into one.
 Choosing to join CAOT-North automatically means you join CAOT; there is one integrated price to join CAOT and the CAOT northern chapter.
-If you are a resident of the Yukon, Nunavut or Northwest Territories your choices for 2018-2019 are:
+If you are a resident of the Yukon, Nunavut or Northwest Territories your choices fare:

-- renew your CAOT membership for the 2018-2019 membership year and automatically receive membership in CAOT-North, or
+- renew your CAOT membership and automatically receive membership in CAOT-North, or

-- join CAOT/CAOT-North for the first time for the 2018-2019 membership year.
+- join CAOT/CAOT-North for the first time.
 All first-year CAOT members receive a 50% discount.

 Q4: What will I have to pay to join CAOT-North?

 A: When you join CAOT-North you also join CAOT.
 The membership is integrated as is the cost of membership.
-In the first year of the CAOT-North chapter, from October 1 2018 to September 30 2019, there are no additional chapter fees.
+Currently, there are no additional chapter fees.
 The cost of membership in the first year will follow the regular CAOT membership fee schedule, based on your membership category.
 Note that there is a special 50% discount for first-year CAOT members.
 This introductory fee applies to first-time CAOT members, a special offer that is in place across the country.